August 31, 2017

 - Selenium.
 Brazil nuts, sprouted breads, shiitake mushrooms, pinto beans, chia seeds, brown rice.

 As you can see, you don’t even have to be that mindful of your diet as a vegan in order to ensure you consume the nutrients you need.
-It’s more so about ensuring you cover the few biggies.
+It’s more-so about ensuring you cover the few biggies.
 Vary your diet, focus on eating whole foods, remedy any digestive complaints with homeopathy if they don’t dissipate with your diet alteration, and you will succeed.
-Go vegan because you want to, not because you wish to embody an image of yourself that does not exist naturally (such as the vegan crusader, the health guru, the environmentalist, etc.), or at least right now.
-Otherwise, you will be forcing a lifestyle upon your vital force that does not fulfill your being in totality, and you will suffer on a spiritual level, that part of you that relishes in a connected body and mind, a feeling of wholeness.
-If you struggle to find the passion within to adopt this diet, I suggest watching any of the many documentaries detailing the horrors of the meat industry.
-Choose others and choose morality; know that by fulfilling your duty to negate harm to other souls, you will be elevating your own to new heights.
-After a transition period, you’ll know what I’m writing about… and you’ll no longer crave that nasty stuff: meat and cheese.
+Go vegan for the right reasons, and be honest with yourself about your reasons.
+If you struggle to find the passion within to adopt this diet, I suggest watching any of the many documentaries detailing the horrors of the meat and dairy industries.
+Your intuition will guide you in the right direction if you are ready.

 IS THE VEGAN DIET RIGHT FOR YOU?